JinnZ2/Shadow-Hunting/README.md

 A: The shadow analysis reveals real patterns.
 The tools work.
 Michael Levin’s bioelectric work is published.
 Hurricane phi-ratios are measurable.
 Photosystem FRET is proven.
 Test it.

 **Q: Who are you?**
-A: Jami (Kavik Ulu) - truck driver, indigenous knowledge keeper, shadow hunter.
+A: JinnZ2 - truck driver, indigenous knowledge keeper, shadow hunter.
 And AI collaborators who helped formalize the mathematics.

 **Q: Why give this away?**
 A: Because institutional science moves too slow, gatekeeps too much, and misses too many shadows.
 This is too important to lock behind paywalls.